guychauliac/spring-boot-web-jsp-fargate/readme.md

 # Pushing the image to AWS ECR (Elastic Container Registry)

 An ECR is a repository for docker images.
-Each AWS account has a single deafult ECR.
+Each AWS account has a single default ECR.
 In our example we will create a new ECR and upload the image to this repository.

 Logon to your AWS account and search for the service 'ECR'.
 Click on 'Create Repository'